JadedOrchid/Oath/CONTRIBUTING.md

 ### Be aware of your branch

-We are using the Git Workflow seen [here](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) and [here](http://nvie.com/posts/a-successful-git-branching-model/).
+For more information on the Git Workflow look [here](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) and [here](http://nvie.com/posts/a-successful-git-branching-model/).
 In summary:

-  - Branch master is always in a deployable state.
+  - Jaded Orchid master is always in a deployable state.
-  - Branch develop is where most work is done.
+  - Jaded Orchid develop branch is where most work will be merged into.
-    - Most work will be done off of the develop branch, this is where you will create most of your branches.
+    - The work will be done off of the Jaded Orchid repo, on your local clone.
-      (i.e., feature branches, bugfix branches, test branches, etc...)

 ### Cut a namespaced branch from develop